Pacific Preservation

 In 2013 the American Institute of Architects Guam and Micronesia chapter successfully completed the Inalahan Revitalization Plan.
 This plan laid out a way forward to preserve the village historic district village heritage and sense of place and has already proved to be a useful planning tool for the community.

-plan Guam AIA has been asked to begin a similar plan with the Humatak Revitalization plan.
+Following the success of the Inalahanplan Guam AIA has been asked to begin a similar plan with the Humatak Revitalization plan.
 The key component of these plans is input from village residents which is garnered thru several village meetings, questionnaires and focus group discussions.
 Community architectural planning is then applied as a framework to bring the Humatak residents goals to life in a 15-20 year plan that is realistic and achievable.
 This presentation will cover our approach and methods that were and are still being used in these revitalization plans and welcome public feedback in creating a better framework for residential needs of island communities.

 Aaron Burger has enjoyed calling Guam and the Western Pacific his home for more than a decade.
 Witnessing the changing social landscape and economic forces on the islands over the years have motivated him to be part in the preservation of the past and steering of the future to promote healthy and sustainable structural and social infrastructure for future generations.